AnneLouisedb/DL4NLP/README.md

     --return_scores True
 ```

-Run the interpretability methods implemented `interp.py` with the following script:
+Run the interpretability methods implemented in `interp.py` with the following script:

 ```bash
 DETECTMODEL="llama"